kubernetes/enhancements/keps/sig-instrumentation/20190605-metrics-stability-migration.md

     * [leader-election metrics](https://github.com/kubernetes/kubernetes/blob/release-1.15/pkg/util/prometheusclientgo/leaderelection/adapter.go#L27-L29)
     * [workqueue metrics](https://github.com/kubernetes/kubernetes/blob/release-1.15/pkg/util/workqueue/prometheus/prometheus.go)

-We should be able to migrate shared metrics in such a way that does not require migrating every component which consumes/uses these shared metrics simulaneously.
-There are a couple possible ways we can avoid this:

-1. We can refactor the shared metrics code so that we can customize the metrics registration codepaths.
-This likely involves removing the `init` calls to set metricsProviders and reworking of the codepaths which register metrics to the global prometheus registry.
-This is invasive and potentially complicated.
-2. We can simply duplicate the file and create a version of the shared metrics which uses the new registries.
+Our strategy around shared metrics is to simply duplicate shared metric files and create a version of the shared metrics which uses the new registries.
 When we migrate an endpoint, we can remove the import statements to the old file and replace it with references to our migrated variant.
 This has the additional benefit that once migration is complete, we can just delete the old variants of shared metrics.

+### Deprecation of modified metrics from metrics overhaul KEP

+The [metrics overhaul KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20181106-kubernetes-metrics-overhaul.md) deprecates a number of metrics across the Kubernetes code-base.
+As a part of this migration, these metrics will be marked as deprecated since 1.16, meaning that they will be hidden automatically for 1.17.
+These metrics will be in a deprecated but 'hidden' state and will be able to be optionally enabled through command line flags for one release cycle, after which they will be permanently deleted.

 ## Implementation History

 TBD (since this is not yet implemented)

+## Graduating metrics